thunlp/MultiRD/README.md

 * Other requirements: numpy, tqdm, nltk, gensim, thulac

 ## Quick Start
 Download the code and data from [Google Drive](https://drive.google.com/drive/folders/1jeyPE8iGdGUSVJe_6Smr_NzoWfR52f4g?usp=sharing).
-The code on Google drive is the same as those here.
+The code on Google drive is the same as that here.

-Unzip the data.zip (under English and Chinese paths respectively), and all files under EnglishReverseDictionary and ChineseReverseDictionary paths should be prepared as follows:
+Unzip the data.zip (under English and Chinese paths respectively), and all files under `EnglishReverseDictionary` and `ChineseReverseDictionary` should be prepared as follows:

 ```
 ReverseDictionary
 |- EnglishReverseDictionary